 “Every delivery really is considered high risk,” she says.
 “You never know what may happen and you have to be ready for anything.”

-Students interested in labor and delivery nursing don’t select a specialty pre-licensure, but should think about their future while planning their education.
-Typically a bachelor of science in nursing (BSN), rather than a two-year associate degree, is required at most hospitals, says Joan Edwards, PhD., RNC, CNS, FAAN, labor and delivery nurse and former president of the Association of Women’s Health, Obstetric and Neonatal Nurses (AWHONN).
+Students interested in labor and delivery nursing should think about their future while planning their education.
+Typically, a Bachelor of Science in Nursing (BSN), rather than a two-year associate degree, is required at most hospitals, says Joan Edwards, PhD, RNC, CNS, FAAN, a labor and delivery nurse and former president of the Association of Women’s Health, Obstetric and Neonatal Nurses (AWHONN).

-In fact, most of the actual training takes place on the job, Brandy Colletti, MSN-ED, MBA/HCM, PHN, RN, a labor and delivery nurse for 23 years and an assistant professor at West Coast University, says.
-If you’re interested in this field, she recommends you should take at least one class while in school pre-licensure that is related to maternity and newborns with required clinical hours, which vary depending on the school you attend and state you live.
+Most of the actual training takes place on the job, says Brandy Colletti, MSN-ED, MBA/HCM, PHN, RN, a labor and delivery nurse for 23 years and an assistant professor at West Coast University.
+If you’re interested in this field, she recommends that you take at least one class while in school that is related to maternity and newborns and includes clinical hours.

 Are Any Certifications Required?

-“Once a new grad passes NCLEX, she can start a labor and delivery position without any previous specialty education,” says Edwards.
-“Most facilities do offer internships over a number of months which is basically classroom content with a preceptor (trainer) so that by the time they finish their internship, they are safe practitioners in this specialty area of practice.”
+“Once a new grad passes NCLEX, they can start a labor and delivery position without any previous specialty education,” says Edwards.
+“Most facilities do offer internships over a number of months, which is basically classroom content with a preceptor (trainer) so that by the time they finish their internship, they are safe practitioners in this specialty area of practice.”

-Internships, which is essentially on-the-job training once you are hired, can take from 6 weeks up to one year.
-Topics covered often include stages of labor, Cesarean births, anesthesia and non-pharmacologic pain relief are included.
+Internships, which are essentially on-the-job training given after you are hired, can take from six weeks up to one year.
+Topics covered often include stages of labor, Cesarean births, anesthesia, and non-pharmacologic pain relief.

-After graduation, some nurses will often take additional courses in fetal heartbeat monitoring to better position themselves for a job, she says.
-In addition, any facility with acute care areas requires that all nurses have Basic Life Support (BLS) training.
+After graduation, some nurses will often take additional courses in fetal heartbeat monitoring to better position themselves for a job, Edwards says.
+In addition, any facility with acute care areas requires that all nurses have basic life support (BLS) training.

 Some facilities will look for nurses who already have Inpatient Obstetric Nursing Certification (RNC-OB) through the National Certification Corporation or will require it after two years.
 Edwards says it’s a very desirable certification.
-Candidates must be a registered nurse with two years of clinical labor and delivery experience lasting at least 2,000 hours through education, research or working with patients and have been employed in that specialty within the last two years.
+Candidates must be RNs with at least 2,000 hours of education, research, or labor and delivery experience, and they must have been employed in the specialty within the last two years.
 The cost to take the lengthy test is $325.

-For most labor and delivery nurses, typically it takes three to four years to complete a BSN, depending on which pathway you take, although many do go on to get masters and doctoral degrees, which could add another two to four years.
+For most labor and delivery nurses, it takes four years to complete a BSN.
+Many nurses go on to get master’s or doctoral degrees, which could add another two to four years.

 In addition to your education, nurses are required to take continuing education courses in most states to renew their license.

-According to Edwards, who is also a professor at Texas Woman’s University in Houston and Director of its Center for Global Nursing, continuing education hours —or Continuing Education Units, as they are known in nursing—will build on their experience.
+According to Edwards, who is also a professor at Texas Woman’s University in Houston and director of its Center for Global Nursing, continuing education units, as they are known in nursing, will build on their experience.

 “Most states only require a certain number—usually about 20 CEUs—every time state licensure to practice is renewed: every two years in most states, she says.
 “Some states require some of those hours to be in the area of specialty practice.
 Some don’t.”